laszloszurok/hugo-website/content/arch-notes/post-installation.md

 ## Enabling sound

-I'm using [ALSA](https://wiki.archlinux.org/index.php/Advanced_Linux_Sound_Architecture) to enable sound on my machine.
+I'm using the [ALSA](https://wiki.archlinux.org/index.php/Advanced_Linux_Sound_Architecture) sound system on my machine.
 Install alsa-utils with the following command.
 This will provide a program called alsa-mixer which you can use to control sound.
 ```terminal
 ❯ sudo pacman -S alsa-utils
 ```